Operators must apply to the OGA for relevant consents and approvals to carry out well related activities.

 Applications to consent to drill and/or sidetrack a well

-When the OGA receives an application for consent to drill or to side-track a well, the OGA will review the operator’s financial capability (more information on the OGA’s assessment of financial capability can be found here).
+When the OGA receives an application for consent to drill or to side-track a well, the OGA will review the operator’s financial capability (more information on the OGA’s assessment of financial capability).
 The OGA will notify the Environment Agency (EA) and the Health and Safety Executive (HSE) of planned activity and, in determining whether to give its consent to relevant operations, the OGA will, amongst other things, take into account the position of other relevant regulators.

 A minimum of 28 days’ notice is required for consent to drilling operations once all the information is provided, but licensees are encouraged to have pre-application discussions with the OGA at an early stage in the well planning process.